-Coactive Change is a woman- and Black-owned consulting firm that partners with change agents seeking to produce social justice change and dismantle systems of oppression.
-We refer to change agents in an intentionally broad way, which for us includes but is not limited to nonprofits, community and state coalitions, collaboratives, and task forces, grassroots organizations, and community organizers.
-We believe in the power of collective knowledge and collaboration between people with diverse lived experience and expertise to achieve our collective liberation.
+Coactive Change is a global majority, Black, and woman-owned consulting practice.
+We partner with change agents working to disrupt and dismantle systems of oppression.
+We intentionally refer to change agents in a broad way.
+This includes organizers and activists, grassroots and community organizations, coalitions and collaboratives.
+We also work with people challenging and disrupting institutionalized oppression within the nonprofit industrial complex, including professionalized nonprofits and philanthropy.
+We believe in the power of collective, subjugated knowledge and collaboration to achieve our collective liberation.
 This belief grounds our decisions about who to partner with and the types of work we engage in.
-Our services include thought partnership, facilitation, and strategy; evaluation capacity building; and collaborative and participatory evaluation—all fusing our experience in organizing, coalition building, sociocultural anthropology, ethnography, and evaluation.
+Our services integrate our experience in grassroots organizing, sociocultural anthropology, ethnography, and evaluation.
+While we love working on collaborative and participatory evaluation projects—change strategy, thought partnership, facilitation, and coaching are at the heart of what we do.

-For this reason, we are committed to centering your lived experiences and the communities you work with throughout our work together.
-We acknowledge that we have a long way to go towards dismantling white supremacy, racial capitalism, and all intersecting systems of oppression, including oppressive structures within evaluation.
-If you choose to work with us, we commit to engaging in these critical conversations with you, fostering space for reflection and growth, and challenging you and ourselves to interrogate how our work can both reinforce and combat structural violence.
+If we fail to take direction from communities impacted by and scrutinized through evaluation, our work is inherently unjust and inequitable.
+For this reason, we commit to centering these communities throughout our work.
+We have a long way to go towards dismantling white supremacy, racial capitalism, settle colonialism, and other interlocking oppressive systems.
+If you choose to work with us, we commit to engaging in critical conversations with you about these issues.
+We will create space for collective reflection and growth.
+We will challenge you and ourselves to interrogate how we both reinforce and disrupt oppressive patterns within our contexts.